 In a letter dated October 12, 2017, White Winston Select Asset Funds ("White Winston") threatened to assert claims against the Company in excess of \$2 million based on White Winston's contention that the Company's conduct delayed White Winston's ability to sell shares in the Company during a period when the Company's stock price was generally falling.
 On April 30, 2018, White Winston filed a lawsuit, entitled White Winston Select Asset Funds, LLC, No. 18-cv-10844, (the "Federal Action") in the United States District Court for the District of Massachusetts, asserting federal jurisdiction based on diversity of citizenship.
 The four-count complaint in the Federal Action alleged that White Winston is entitled to recover compensatory damages of \$1,708,233, plus attorneys' fees, treble damages and other amounts.
 White Winston served the complaint on July 12, 2018, and the Company moved to dismiss the entire action for failure to state a claim.
-On October 15, 2018, prior to addressing the motion to dismiss, the Court issued an order noting that White Winston filed a company had failed to allege the citizenship of its members and ordered White Winston to show cause that complete diversity exists between the parties and that the Court had jurisdiction.
-On October 23, 2018, White Winston alleging the same claims and rights to relief as in the Federal Action.
+On October 15, 2018, prior to addressing the motion to dismiss, the Court issued an order noting that White Winston (which is a limited liability company) had failed to allege the citizenship of its members and ordered White Winston to show cause that complete diversity exists between the parties and that the Court had jurisdiction.
+On October 23, 2018, White Winston dismissed the Federal Action without prejudice.
+On December 18, 2018, White Winston filed a complaint in Massachusetts Superior Court in Suffolk County in Boston alleging the same claims and rights to relief as in the Federal Action.
 The Company again moved to dismiss the complaint in its entirety for failure to state a claim.
 The Court heard the motion on May 29, 2019 issued a written order on May 30, 2019 denying the motion.
 On July 10, 2019, the Court held a Rule 16 conference, following which it set a case management schedule.
-Fact discovery has now commerced.
+Fact discovery has now commenced.
 The Company denies liability for all claims.